jenelaineDC/Master-Time-Series-Analysis-Forecasting/README.md

 ---

 ## 🎓 About the Course:
 This course provides a comprehensive deep dive into the theory and practical application of time series forecasting.
-It begins with the foundational principles of time series data and progress to a diverse range of models, from classical statistical methods to state-of-the-art deep learning and modern techniques.
-The curriculum is designed to tackle real-world forecasting challenges, covering data preparation and model implementation to performance evaluation and automation.
-By the end of this course, you will be proficient in building, optimizing, and deploying robust forecasting solutions for a variety of industries.

-Learners develop skills in:
-- Understanding the fundamental principles of TS
-- Applying Econometrics or Basic TS methods
-- Devolop TS models using advanced machine learning techniques and identifying when to use such models
-- Incorporting external variables and optimizing TS models by parameter tuning to improve models accuracy.

-📚 Included Courses:
+The curriculum is designed to equip data professionals with the skills to tackle real-world forecasting challenges by covering the full project lifecycle—from initial data preparation and exploratory analysis to model building, hyperparameter tuning, and rigorous performance evaluation.
+You'll begin by mastering the foundational principles of time series data before progressing to a diverse array of forecasting models, spanning classical statistical methods, econometrics, and cutting-edge deep learning techniques.

+---

+## 📚 Course Section:
 - [Introduction to Time Series Forecasting](https://github.com/jenelaineDC/Master-Time-Series-Analysis-Forecasting/tree/main/Introduction%20to%20Time%20Series)
 - [Exponential Smoothing and Holt-Winters](https://github.com/jenelaineDC/Master-Time-Series-Analysis-Forecasting/tree/main/Exponential%20Smoothing%20and%20Holt-Winters)
 - [ARIMA, SARIMA and SARIMAX](https://github.com/jenelaineDC/Master-Time-Series-Analysis-Forecasting/tree/main/ARIMA%2C%20SARIMA%2C%20SARIMAX)